25 August 2019 Hong Kong protest: Early stages

 Before the official gathering time, many citizens had already gathered at Kwai Chung Sports Ground, with some taking shelter from the rain in the stands.
-At 2:45 PM, the march began, with many parents bringing their children along.
+At 2:45 p.m., the march began, with many parents bringing their children along.
 During the march, some participants had already moved onto the roadway near CITIC Telecom Tower in Kwai Chung, occupying part of Kwai Fuk Road.
 Vehicles occasionally passed by, and the protesters made way.
-By 3:20 PM, the front of the march had reached Yeung Uk Road.
+By 3:20 p.m., the front of the march had reached Yeung Uk Road.
 Due to the large number of participants, multiple traffic lanes on Yeung Uk Road were occupied.
-By 3:35 PM, the front of the march reached Tsuen Wan Park.
-At 4:00 PM, the organizers announced that the rally would be conducted in a "flowing" manner, allowing participants to leave and then return to the rally after circling around.
+By 3:35 p.m., the front of the march reached Tsuen Wan Park.
+At 4:00 p.m., the organizers announced that the rally would be conducted in a "flowing" manner, allowing participants to leave and then return to the rally after circling around.
 The organizers also stated that the tail of the march was still waiting to start at the gathering point.

 Before the gathering time, many citizens had already gathered at Kwai Chung Sports Ground.

 Participants in the rally marched through Yeung Uk Road in the rain, occupying all traffic lanes.

 A banner reading "Five Demands, Not One Less" was placed on a barricade at the entrance of the International Commerce Centre.

 A rally was held at Tsuen Wan Park, the endpoint of the march.